TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/endat.md

 \attention For each PRU-ICSS slice being used for EnDat, one module instance should be created in SysConfig.
 \endcond

-SysConfig can be used to configure things mentioned below:
+SysConfig can be used to configure the following:
-- Selecting the ICSS instance.
+- Selecting the ICSS instance
 \if (SOC_AM263X || SOC_AM263PX || SOC_AM261X)
-- Selecting the ICSSM PRU slice. (\if (SOC_AM263X || SOC_AM263PX) Tested on ICSSM-PRU0 \else Tested on ICSSM1-PRU0  and ICSSM1-PRU1 \endif)
+- Selecting the ICSSM PRU slice (\if (SOC_AM263X || SOC_AM263PX) Tested on ICSSM-PRU0 \else Tested on ICSSM1-PRU0 and ICSSM1-PRU1 \endif)
 \else
-- Selecting the ICSSG PRU slice.
-(Tested on ICSSG0-PRU1)
+- Selecting the ICSSG PRU slice (Tested on ICSSG0-PRU1)
 \endif
-- Configuring PINMUX.
+- Configuring PINMUX
-- Channel selection.
+- Channel selection
 \cond SOC_AM243X || SOC_AM64X
-- Selecting "Multi Channel with encoders of different make" using load share mode.
+- Selecting Multi Channel with encoders of different make using load share mode
 - Enabling SA Mux mode
-- IEP instance and IEP event selection for periodic mode
+- IEP instance and IEP event selection for periodic trigger mode
 \endcond
 \cond SOC_AM261X
-- IEP event selection for periodic mode
+- IEP event selection for periodic trigger mode
 \endcond
 \cond (SOC_AM263X || SOC_AM263PX)
-- IEP event selection for periodic mode
+- IEP event selection for periodic trigger mode
 \endcond
 - Selecting RX and TX source clock
+- Booster Pack Support: Enable when using BP-AM2BLDCSERVO

 ## PRU-ICSS Resource Usage

 - Utilizes the Peripheral IF mode (3-channel peripheral interface mode) for EnDat communication.
 Maximum of 3 channels are available per PRU slice.
 (Refer \ref PRUICSS_PERIPHERAL_IF_MODE for more details)
 - Each channel has 4 pins (Clock, Data out, Data in, Output enable)
-- Following table contains details of memory usage, IEP usage and interrupt controller usage
+- Following table contains details of memory usage, IEP usage and interrupt controller usage:

 \cond SOC_AM243X || SOC_AM64X
-\attention In addition to following resources used by PRU firmware, SDK examples also configure IEPx CMP0 for IEP counter reset in periodic trigger CMP mode and IEPx CMP1 for generating SYNC OUT0 used as input to CAP in periodic trigger CAP mode.
+\attention In addition to the following resources used by PRU firmware, SDK examples also configure IEPx CMP0 for IEP counter reset in periodic trigger CMP mode and IEPx CMP1 for generating SYNC OUT0 used as input to CAP in periodic trigger CAP mode.
 \endcond

 \cond (SOC_AM261X || SOC_AM263X || SOC_AM263PX)
-\attention In addition to following resources used by PRU firmware, SDK examples also configure IEP0 CMP0 for IEP counter reset in periodic trigger CMP mode.
+\attention In addition to the following resources used by PRU firmware, SDK examples also configure IEP0 CMP0 for IEP counter reset in periodic trigger CMP mode.
 \endcond

 <table>